microsoft/AMBROSIA/Clients/AmbrosiaJS/Ambrosia-Node/docs/Introduction.md

 &nbsp;
 ### :twisted_rightwards_arrows: Command-Line Parameters

-After an app has called `Ambrosia.initializeAsync()` it can respond to any of the LB's command-line parameters, all of which are optional:
+When an app calls `Ambrosia.initializeAsync()` it will respond to any of the LB's command-line parameters, all of which are optional:

 Name | Description
 -|-
 `ambrosiaConfigFile=` | Specifies the name (and, optionally, the location) of the `ambrosiaConfig.json` file to use<br/>Note: If omitted, the LB will look in the current folder for `ambrosiaConfig.json`
 `autoRegister`&#x00B9; | During app startup, automatically registers (or re-registers) the `instanceName` specified in `ambrosiaConfig.json`<br/>Note: This is the same as setting "autoRegister" to true in `ambrosiaConfig.json`
 `registerInstance`&#x00B9; | Same as `autoRegister`, but the app immediately exits after registering<br/>Note: This is the same as setting "autoRegister" to "trueAndExit" in `ambrosiaConfig.json`
-`eraseInstance`&#x00B9; | After prompting for confirmation, completely erases all meta-data and checkpoints/logs for the `instanceName` specified in `ambrosiaConfig.json`; the app will immediately exit afterwards<br/>:warning: **Use with caution**
+`eraseInstance`&#x00B9; | After prompting for confirmation, completely and permanently deletes all meta-data and checkpoints/logs for the `instanceName` specified in `ambrosiaConfig.json`; the app will immediately exit afterwards<br/>:warning: **Use with caution**
 `eraseInstanceAndReplicas`&#x00B9; | Like `eraseInstance`, but repeated for all instance replicas too (see **[Demonstration of Using Active/Active with the Ambrosia Node.js Language Binding](../test/ActiveActive/ReadMe.md)**)<br/>:warning: **Use with caution**

 &#x00B9; For example usage, see **[Cleaning Up](../../PTI-Node/ReadMe.md#wastebasket-cleaning-up)** in the Performance Test Interruptible (PTI) documentation.<br/>